kamatheuska/freecodecampbcn/index.md

 ## Questions

 ### is this an official meetup?
 No, FreeCodeCamp is non profit and encourages meetups but there is no such thing as an "Official" meetup.
 Everyone is free to organize or host one.
-If you would like to organize on yourself, you are free to do so.
-We are always open to join forces of sit together to share our experiences.
+If you would like to organize one yourself, you are free to do so.
+We are always open to join forces or sit down together to share our experiences.

 ### Is it free?
 Yes, it's non profit